hassanshaikley/AOTB/README.md

 #HI GUYS
+    git clone https://hassanshaikley@bitbucket.org/hassanshaikley/amara-game.git && cd amara-game

+Also recommend nodemon!
+    npm install -g nodemon.

-MAKE SURE MOCHA IS INSTALLED if you want to run the tests, then simply run npm test
+if you installed nodemon, then simply run:
+    nodemon web.js

+if not, then this will do the trick: node web.js

+##Testing

+Tests are written in Mocha
+    npm install -g mocha.

+Then simply run
+    npm test